 2. Jangkrik Floating Production Unit Project for Eni Muara Bkau B.V.

-The following photo is not an FLNG, but shows a floating gas processing plant at the time of sail away.
-The plant was completed in 2017 by a joint venture company which Chiyoda set up with a partner.
-Chiyoda is also promoting the engineering and construction of floating gas processing plants in addition to FLNG.
+The following photo is not an FLNG, but shows a floating gas processing plant at the time of sail away at PT Saipem Indonesia Karimun Branch (SKY: Saipem Karimun Yard).
+The plant was completed and the operation has started in 2017 by a joint venture company named STC JO (Saipem, Tripatra, Chiyoda Joint Operation) which Chiyoda jointly set up with PT.
+Saipem and Tripatra.
+Chiyoda is also promoting the engineering, procurement, and construction of floating gas processing plants in addition to FLNG.

 - Outline :

 Floating gas processing plant (separation and production of gases and condensate)

 Jangkrik and Jangkrik North (70km offshore East Kalimantan, Water Depth 450m), Indonesia